Us and Us Only: Tracks

 The guitarwork in "A House Is Not a Home" was reminiscent of that by the Rolling Stones, with one riff being lifted from "I Don't Believe You (She Acts Like We Never Have Met)" (1974) by Dylan.
 The melancholic and harmonica-centred "Senses (Angel on My Shoulder)" was compared to the work of Nick Cave, which Burgess said dealt with people he knew and had admiration for.
 Blunt considered it a mix between the sound of the Spencer Davis Group and Traffic.
 The beat in "My Beautiful Friend" was influenced by "My Lovin' Is Digi" (1998) by RZA; Burgess said it talked about "saying goodbye to something and welcoming something new", highlighting Collins' death, the arrival of Rogers, and moving to the US.
 Blunt and Rogers came up with the beat at Brookes' flat in Wednesbury, where all of his drums were located.

 "I Don't Care Where You Live" features Byrds-esque vocal harmonies.
-Burgess wrote the lyrics to while in Los Angeles, which he said were inspired by performances by the Brian Jonestown Massacre and Elliott Smith.
-"The Blind Stagger" consists of wind instruments, only interrupted by a guitar solo; when recording the songs, they had synched up four bass drums to achieve a particular tone.
+Burgess wrote the lyrics while in Los Angeles, which he said were inspired by performances by the Brian Jonestown Massacre and Elliott Smith.
+"The Blind Stagger" consists of wind instruments, only interrupted by a guitar solo; when recording the songs, they synched up four bass drums to achieve a particular tone.
 For "Good Witch, Bad Witch 2", Blunt wanted his bass parts to evoke the tones he heard on Enter the Wu-Tang (36 Chambers) (1993) by Wu-Tang Clan.
 With "Watching You", which evolved out of a jam session, Burgess said they wanted a cross between the Beach Boys and the Rolling Stones.
 The hidden track "Tony's Bar & Grill" came from a jam between Blunt and Rogers; Spencer said Brookes was "going to do some human beatboxing, but just burst into hysterics!"